Skip to content

 • Size - The file size or parameter count of the model (for example, 130m, 8b).

-• Data sources - The source where the model was discovered (GitHub).
+• Data sources - The source where the model was discovered (for example, GitHub or AWS).

 • Last scanned - The date and time of the most recent scan that detected this model.